menicosia/mysql-writers.node/README.md

-# mysql-monitor.node
+# mysql-writers.node

-A node app to monitor the availabiliy of an (HA) mysql service.
+A node app to visualize the availabiliy and latency of an (HA) mysql service.

 Design:
 - a Node server which maintains a MySQL connection